Glossary of Sustainable Manufacturing Terms

-Corporate Social Responsibility: The continuing committment by businesses to behave ethically and contribute to economic development while improving the quality of life of the workplace as well as the local community and society at large.
+Corporate Social Responsibility: The continuing commitment by businesses to behave ethically and contribute to economic development while improving the quality of life of the workplace as well as the local community and society at large.

 Cost of Ownership: A financial estimate designed to help consumers and enterprise managers assess direct and indirect costs related to the purchase of any capital investment.

 Cost Benefit Analysis (CBA): An estimate of the total equivalent money value of the benefits and costs to the community of projects.
 A CBA is used to establish whether a given project is worthwhile.